cubic-js/cubic/README.md

 containing all important user data (name, permissions, etc).
 It is highly recommended to look at how they work at [jwt.io](https://jwt.io/).

-Blitz-js-auth uses the `RSA256` signature algorithm to generate a signature from the plaintext payload with an RSA private key.
+cubic-auth uses the `RSA256` signature algorithm to generate a signature from the plaintext payload with an RSA private key.
 This signature ensures that the data provided in the payload hasn't been modified or forged by an attacker.
-By signing the token with RSA keys, we can later use the public key on blitz-js-api nodes to verify the signature - without exposing our private key in case of a security breach.
+By signing the token with RSA keys, we can later use the public key on cubic-api nodes to verify the signature - without exposing our private key in case of a security breach.